openmove/configYml/README.md

 simple and smart Yaml configurator for NodeJs applications

+THIS IS A FORK OF THE ORIGINAL IS ABANDONED REPOSITORY

 _improved version by @stefanocudini_
 - support basepath to search configs
 - removed moment dependecy